no one deals like we do!

 The museum has about 1,000 masks in its collection, nearly all from donations, but has space to display no more than 400 at a time.
 Videos show examples of ceremonies in which masked dancers enter a spiritual world to beseech the gods for rain, for example.
 At selected times, experts show adults and children how to make and paint masks, and how to perform masked dances.

-Diego Rivera and Dolores Olmedo
+Diego Rivera house

 Diego Rivera and Dolores Olmedo were lifelong friends.
 Rivera lived here for the last two years of his life, and covered the inside walls with murals, as a sign of his affection and gratitude.
+After his death, wealthy Mexico City investor Carlos Slim and the State of Guerrero bought the house to convert it to a museum.

-Nuestra Senora de la Soledad.
-Acapulco, Mexico.
+Nuestra Senora de la Soledad Church

-Nuestra Señora de la Soledad.
-Acapulco.
+Nuestra Señora de la Soledad Church

 Photo © Barb & Ron Kroll